Order of the Lily and the Eagle: Demetrius Plato Sémélas

 Demetrius Plato Sémélas, was born in Sylivria, Thrace, on May 2/14, 1884.
 He graduated from the French School and then attended the Commercial School in Istanbul.
 Following this, he went to Egypt to work and, at around the age of nineteen, went to Athens, Greece, in order to study medicine (1903).
 There, he married Sophia Plyta, with whom he had a son, Plato (b.
 1910).

 During his stay in Athens, he was led to discover Templar manuscripts, which inspired him in his specific mission: to revive the Work of the Templars, which, according to these manuscripts, is “the Universal Association of the Unity of Men under One God and One Society”.
 Sémélas remained until 1909 in Athens, where he encountered and was initiated in the last remaining Branch of the Oriental Rosicrucian Order (Frères d’Orient) and inherited the succession of this line.

 In 1911, having returned to Cairo, Sémélas was initiated in the Martinist Order of Papus, in Cairo, and established the “Martinistic Lodge d’ Essénie, No.III”.
 He completed the Rite of this Martinistic Order with the rituals of the 2nd, 3rd and 4th ranks, which Papus adopted and which are still in use today in some contemporary expressions of Martinism.
 In 1913, he constituted the “Council of Fraternalization”, together with seven associates, and drew up the first outline of the “Universal Code”, an inspired charter of principles and ideas for a universal social regeneration.

-Living in France (1915-1924), he published the socio-political reviews: Méditerranée Oriental (1917) and Hellénisme Irrédimé (1919), and the initiatory reviews: La Force de la Vérité (1918), and EON (1920).
+Living in France (1915–1924), he published the socio-political reviews: Méditerranée Oriental (1917) and Hellénisme Irrédimé (1919), and the initiatory reviews: La Force de la Vérité (1918), and EON (1920).
 He was a member of the Supreme Council of the Rosicrucian Cabbalistic Order (1916), “Délégué General” of the Martinist Order (1916), and founding member of the “Association des Amis de Louis Claude de Saint-Martin” (1920).

 From 1910, he worked closely with Marie Routchine-Dupré in order to found, establish and promote the Order of the Lily and the Eagle (1915).

-After Marie’s death in 1918 and with the full consent of the Order’s dignitaries, Sémélas took charge of the OLE and re-constituted it (23/10/1919) in keeping with Routchine’s wishes.
+After Marie's death in 1918 and with the full consent of the Order's dignitaries, Sémélas took charge of the OLE and re-constituted it (23/10/1919) in keeping with Routchine's wishes.
 For the remaining five years of his life, he worked on its behalf, personally instructing its members and enriching the Order with original and inspired teachings, regulations and rituals.

-Exhausted by severe tuberculosis and intensive work, Sémélas breathed his last at the Dûrtol Sanatorium in France on August 6, 1924.
-His funeral took place on August 9 at Saint Stephen’s Orthodox Church in Paris.
+Exhausted by severe tuberculosis and intensive work, Sémélas died at the Dûrtol Sanatorium in France on August 6, 1924.
+His funeral took place on August 9 at Saint Stephen's Orthodox Church in Paris.
 In his written will, he appointed as his successors Eugene Dupré and (following him) George Agathos.